This post was most recently updated on January 30th, 2023

 SuperSeal30 is a Higher Gloss Concrete Sealer that can be used for many different types of concrete surfaces.
 SuperSeal30 is very popular for Brick Paver Patios, Exposed Aggregate, and Stamped Concrete.
 This sealer will darken the appearance and leave a shine.

-Where To Find On Google: SuperSeal30 Concrete Sealer
+Where To Find: SuperSeal30 Concrete Sealer

 Concrete Type: Wet-Look solvent-based breathable acrylic sealer